virtual-labs/exp-controlled-switching-power-devices-iitd/experiment/theory.md

 3. Reverse Blocking State (v<sub>DS</sub> < 0):  When the drain-to-source voltage (V<sub>DS</sub>) is negative the junctions become reverse biased and MOSFET stops conducting.<br><br>

 **Characteristics of the MOSFET:**

-There are two important characteristics defined for an MOSFET:

 Output Characteristics: It is the plot between the Drain-to-Source voltage (V<sub>DS</sub>) and the Drain current (I<sub>D</sub>) for a fixed Gate-to-Source voltage (V<sub>GS</sub>).
 The circuit diagram to plot these characteristics is given in Fig. 14.
 Voltage ‘V<sub>DS</sub>’ is measured by the voltmeter while the ammeter measures the current ‘I<sub>D</sub>’.<br><br>